This post was last updated on October 24, 2014 to include new images and a recipe video.

 You know the kind…buttery, creamy, heavy–yet delicate with just the right seasonings and flavors?

-Anyways, I brought my handy dandy Ina recipe with me one Thanksgiving, sure she wouldn’t let me down.
-And she didn’t.
+Anyways, I brought my handy dandy mashed potato recipe with me one Thanksgiving, sure it wouldn’t let me down.
+And it didn’t.
 The mashed potatoes were so dense, so flavorful and so delicious that they overshadowed all other parts of the meal with their greatness.
 Well…except for my cranberries.

-These potatoes will forever maintain a very welcomed spot at my Thanksgiving menu, as well as for many other days throughout the year.
-I actually just made them for dinner the other night with some kielbasa and sauerkraut.
+These potatoes will forever maintain a very welcomed spot on my Thanksgiving menu, as well as for many other days throughout the year.
+I actually just made them for dinner the other night with some sauteed kielbasa and sauerkraut.
 Yum!

-Also, I use Yukon golds instead of Ina’s suggested white boiling potatoes.
+Also, I use Yukon gold potatoes for my mashed potatoes.
 For me, nothing beats the creaminess factor of a Yukon gold potato.

-I hope you get a chance to try these Parmesan Mashed Potatoes.
-They will not disappoint and will likely make their way onto your dinner table.
+I hope you get a chance to try this goodness right here.
+They will not disappoint and will quickly make their creamy little way onto your dinner table.

 - 2.5 lbs.
 Yukon gold potatoes, unpeeled and cubed